 Check For A Dirty Water Heater Burner

-If dirty air gets into the compartment, that dirt will burn and leave buildup on the burner.
-A good cleaning will nurse your flame back to health so it can get to work.
+If dirty air gets into the compartment, that dirt will burn and leave buildup on the burner, leaving you with no hot water and a dirty water heater burner.
+Luckily, a good cleaning will nurse your flame back to health so it can get to work.

 How to check for a dirty water heater burner